 Solution: Yes, it is true.
 This is why you need an experienced building designer for the job.
 Let them design a space that is not awkward for you and the other occupants.
 The container’s shape allows flexibility and creativity when it comes to design.
 Most importantly, you and your design team should plan it out completely so you encounter fewer problems in the construction phase.

 In addition, your designers should be able to identify and install the right insulation so your container home doesn’t become an oven in summer and a freezer in winter.
 When properly insulated, container homes are as comfortable as a normal house.

 The price of building container homes also vary—it still depends on the materials used and the difficulty of the design.

 But one thing is for sure: it can be built quickly, as long as you pass all council approvals and acquired the necessary permits.

-Architects and Designers still dream big with Shipping container homes
+Building designers still dream big with shipping container homes

 Soon, we’ll be seeing more container homes in the suburbs, not just in the rural areas where the land is wide and builders are hard to find.
 Our challenge lies in overcoming the flaws and limitations of building with shipping containers.
 Once we do, the process will expand and will become more efficient.
 Who knows?
 It might end the search for affordable and sustainable housing in the future.